LeDragoX/Win-Debloat-Tools/README.md

 - `Enable/Disable Cortana`: Manages the **Cortana** setting;
 - `Enable/Disable Old Volume Control`: Manages the **Old Volume Control (Win 7/8.1)** setting;
 - `Enable/Disable Online Speech Recognition`: Manages the **Online Speech Recognition** setting, by pressing the keys `Windows + H` you can speak through your mic, then use it to type text using your voice;
+- `Enable/Disable Phone Link`: Manages the **Phone Link** setting, which can link your Android/iPhone devices notifications to Windows;
 - `Enable/Disable Photo Viewer`: [_Enables_](./src/utils/enable-photo-viewer.reg) or [_Disables_](src/utils/disable-photo-viewer.reg) the old **Photo Viewer (Win 7/8.1)**;
 - `Enable/Disable Search App for Unknown Ext.`: When running a unknown extension file, be able to search through **MS Store** for an App that can open it.
 - `Enable/Disable Telemetry`: Manages the **Windows Telemetry Level** setting;